filareta/lung-cancer-prediction/README.md

      conda install <module_name>
 ```

-   Though some of the modules are recommended to be installed using conda, since Anaconda is hadling some of the environment issues and provides precompiled binaries for the modules.
+   Though some of the modules are required to be installed using conda, since Anaconda is hadling some of the environment issues and provides precompiled binaries for the modules.

-   For example:
+   Installing scikit-image:

 ```
 #!shell